-- Creating a bootable drive of Windows 11 is possible, and you can do that with a specialized third-party tool.
+- Creating a bootable drive for Windows 11 is possible, and you can do it with Media Creation Tool.

-- Before creating a bootable drive, you need to make sure that your PC can handle Windows 11.
+- Before starting the procedure, you need to make sure that your PC can handle this OS.

-- If you’re looking for Windows 11 bootable ISO, be sure to download it exclusively from Microsoft.
+- If you’re looking for the Windows 11 bootable ISO, it's available for download from Microsoft's website to everyone.

 That is also possible, and in today’s guide, we’re going to show you how to properly make a Windows 11 bootable USB drive.